THOMASELOVE/432-classes-2024/class15/README.md

 1. The Calendar has changed at the end of the semester to reflect a revision to the available times for 432 Project B Presentations.
 2. The `crimestat` data set discussed in Class 13 is now available at the 432 data page.
-3. A reminder that we will not hold TA office hours on March 9-16.
-TA office hours return on Sunday 2024-03-17, although Campuswire will be open the week of Spring Break.
+3. There is a Minute Paper after Class 15 due tomorrow (Wednesday 2024-03-06) at noon.
 4. Next week is Spring Break.
-Our next class (class 17) after this week will be held on Tuesday 2024-03-19.
+After this Thursday, our next class (class 17) will be held on Tuesday 2024-03-19.
-5. More to come.
+5. A reminder that we will not hold TA office hours on March 9-16.
+TA office hours return on Sunday 2024-03-17, although Campuswire will be open the week of Spring Break.

 # A Few Project A Tips